Skip to content

 • Shop

-The National Museum of Australia’s international program shares great Australian stories with global audiences, brings the best of international collections to Australian audiences and develops strong partnerships with museums and galleries around the world.
+The National Museum of Australia’s international program shares great Australian stories with global audiences, bringing the best of international collections to Australian audiences and developing strong partnerships with museums and galleries around the world.

 First Nations art and culture

-Prime Minister the Hon Anthony Albanese MP at the launch of Walking through a Songline in Phnom Penh.
+Prime Minister Anthony Albanese speaks to a crowd of people at the launch of Walking through a Songline.

 Walking through a Songline launch, Cambodia